 Sometimes, even with federal and/or private assistance, studying abroad is still a reach.
 In that case, a student might consider work-study opportunities in the host country.
 It's not easy to pull off because of international work restrictions, but it can be done.
 Talk to your school's study-abroad advisor to find out if working could work for you.
 The extra effort could be worth it if it gets you a year in Tokyo.

-For more information on study abroad, financial aid and related topics, look over the links on the next page.
+For more information on study abroad, financial aid and related topics, look over the links below.

 Related HowStuffWorks Articles

 - Erin Alisa Guntly.
 "International Fellowships and Scholarships: Take Advantage of Existing Opportunities for Study Abroad."
 Transitions Abroad.http://www.transitionsabroad.com/publications/magazine/0409/international_fellowships_and_scholarships.shtml